kiranbhusalusha-bit/CMPN202-Operating-Systems/week2.md

 -  Re-test system performance
 -  Compare results quantitatively with baseline measurements

 Meaningful performance evaluation is made possible by this methodical methodology, which also supports optimization choices supported by quantifiable data.
 Metrics including CPU load averages, memory availability, disk utilization, and I/O activity recorded before and after optimization will be quantitatively compared to validate performance gains.
 To ensure consistency, every test will be run several times and averaged when necessary, using the same monitoring window and tools.
 This will allow performance variations to be ascribed to workload or configuration changes rather than chance.
-By allowing for the quantitative assessment of operating system performance under controlled circumstances, this structured methodology directly supports Learning Outcome LO5.
+By allowing for the quantitative assessment of operating system performance under controlled circumstances, this structured methodology directly supports Learning Outcome LO5.Key quantitative metrics will include CPU load averages, percentage memory utilisation, disk throughput (MB/s), and network latency (ms), enabling objective comparison of system behaviour before and after optimisation.

 ---